Oklahoma panel recommends governor spare Julius Jones’ life

 “In these ways and more, the criminal justice system failed Mr. Howell," Bass said.
 “It also failed Julius by condemning him to death for something he did not do."

-Paul Howell's sister, Megan Tobey, testified before the board on Monday that she distinctly remembers seeing Jones shoot her brother in front of his two young daughters.
+Paul Howell's sister, Megan Tobey, testified before the board that she distinctly remembers seeing Jones shoot her brother in front of his two young daughters.

 “He is the same person today as he was 22 years ago.
 He’s still getting into trouble.
 He’s still in a gang.
 He’s still lying.
 And he still feels no shame, guilt or remorse for his action," Tobey said.
 “We need Julius Jones to be held responsible."